2026 WorldViz VR Budgeting Guidelines for Scientific VR Labs

 Rendering Computer and Graphics

-• For VR headsets: The rendering computer requirements are similar to a high end computer gamer setup.
-Currently the highest end is nVidia 3090 GPU but 3070 and 3080 are good alternatives and more widely available.
-For CPU an Intel Core i7 or i9 processor is recommended.
-Speed of the processor is more important than multiple cores.
-The cost for such a computer setup is $1,000 ~ $5,000.
+• For VR headsets, the rendering computer requirements are similar to a high-end PC gaming computer setup and the most critical component for VR performance is the Graphics Processing Unit (GPU).
+WorldViz uses and recommends Nvidia GeForce GPUs with the current best option being the Nvidia 5090 GPU, but the previous generation 4070 and 4080 are still great alternatives and more widely available.
+For CPUs, an Intel Core i7 or i9 processor is recommended.
+Speed of the processor is more important than multiple cores for VR research applications.
+16 GB RAM is recommended at minimum.
+The cost for such a computer setup can range from as low as $1,000 all the way up to $5,000 and above for top-of-the-line specs.

 • For Projection Systems: One Wall Projector or Multi Projector Multi Wall systems computer cost is $2,500 ~ $6,000.
-Graphic cards nVidia Quadro 5k/6k is $1,950 ~ $4,300 per unit.
+Graphic cards: nVidia Quadro capable graphic cards (current high-end is the ADA versions - required for 3D Stereo) are $2,950 ~ $9,500 per unit.
 Multiple units may be needed if the system is multi-sided.

-• For consumer VR headsets: Basic tracking is included in VR headset price for Oculus Quest, Valve Cosmo and Windows Mixed Reality headsets such as the HP Reverb.
+• For consumer VR headsets: Basic tracking is included with the VR headset price for Meta Quest line, Vive Focus Vision, and Varjo VR headsets.
 These VR headsets contain inside out tracking for hand controllers and VR headset position.
-The Vive Pro 2 and Vive Pro Eye require an additional external tracking system called Base Station which is typically included in the purchase bundle.
+The Vive Pro 2 requires an additional external tracking system called Base Station which is typically included in the purchase bundle.

 Hardware - Sensors

-Sensor is the hardware to record or input additional data about users or environment.
-It can influence an application directly or provide researchers with more context for participants.
+Sensors is the broad term used for hardware that records or inputs additional data about users or environment.
+It can influence a VR application directly or provide researchers with more context for participants.
 Sensors are use case specific and primarily utilized in research applications.

 Typical sensor functionality and pricing: